itsmeterada/image-diff-generator/README.en.md

    - Click the "Save Mask Image" button
    - Specify the save destination and filename
    - The mask will be saved in PNG format with alpha channel

+### SAM3 Text Prompt Usage

+1. **Load the model**:
+   - Click "Load Model (GPU)" or "Load (CPU)" button
+   - First-time loading will take time to download the model

+2. **Load an image**:
+   - Same as difference detection, load an image into Image 1 or Image 2

+3. **Enter text prompt**:
+   - Enter objects to detect in the text input field
+   - Separate multiple objects with commas (e.g., `cat, dog, person`)

+4. **Select target image**:
+   - Choose Image 1 or Image 2 from the "Apply to" dropdown

+5. **Generate mask**:
+   - Click the "Generate SAM3 Mask" button
+   - Detection results will be displayed in the preview

+6. **Adjust threshold** (optional):
+   - Use the Threshold slider to adjust detection sensitivity (0.0-1.0)
+   - Lower values detect more objects, higher values only detect high-confidence matches

 ### Use Cases